mallapurbharat/cardano-tx-sample/0_installation/preview_preprod_network/1_macos_m1_process.md

 ```bash
 export PATH="/opt/homebrew/opt/llvm/bin:$PATH"
 ```

+NOTE: In modern macos installations, this path might be required to be configured to "/usr/local/opt/" instead of "/opt/homebrew/opt/"

 :::note
 llvm installation path might differs based on your installation, if you used default installation, it should be ok.
 Please check screen after you installed llvm to see this info, if you forgot or lost it, you can just reinstall llvm and then you will see them again.